 - Drink plenty of fluids such as water or additional energy drinks.

 - Treat blisters, chafing or cuts to ensure that they don't worsen and become bigger injuries.

 4. Have an ice bath (if you're brave enough!)

-- Fill the bath with ice and cold water, get in and stay for up to 10 minutes.
+- Fill the bath with cold water (ice is optional), get in and stay for up to 10 minutes.
 You can stay in longer (up to 15 minutes) but if not used to regular ice baths it is better to stay in for less time.

 - Ice baths are believed to constrict blood vessels, reduce swelling and reduce the breakdown of tissue.
 The advantage of having an ice bath vs. putting an ice pack on is that large areas of muscle can be treated all at once.

 - If you don't have access to a bath then you can take a shower.
 Use a combination of warm and cold water on your legs.

 - Sometimes adrenaline can hinder sleep post a race but try to get as much as you can.

 - If you have had a light massage post race this can often help with sleep as it helps relax the nervous system.